ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'group_senderId' parameter has as value the OSCORE Sender ID that the Group Manager has assigned to the joining node in the OSCORE group, as described above.
 This parameter MUST be present if and only if the node does not join the OSCORE group exclusively with the role of monitor, according to what is specified in the access token (see {{ssec-auth-resp}}).

    * The 'cred_fmt' parameter specifies the Authentication Credential Format used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}).
 This parameter MUST be present and it takes value from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}} (REQ6), with some of those values also indicating the type of container to use for exchanging the authentication credentials with the Group Manager (e.g., a chain or bag of certificates).
 Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that provides the public key as well as a comprehensive set of information related to the public key algorithm.
-This information includes, e.g., the used elliptic curve.
+This information includes, e.g., the elliptic curve used.

       At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
+Further formats may be available in the future, and they would be acceptable to use as long as they comply with the criteria defined above.

    The 'key' parameter MUST also include the following parameters, if and only if the OSCORE group is not a pairwise-only group.